RatherRude/Elite-Dangerous-AI-Integration/readme.md

 ## 7. Vision Capabilities

-The AI can take a screenshot and analyze its content if it requires visual confirmation on something the commander asked about.
+The AI can take screenshots and analyze their content to provide visual confirmations and insights based on the commander's queries.

 ## Troubleshooting